-- (4) Using the taxable valuation most recently certified by the department of revenue under 15-10-202, the superintendent shall provide school districts with a preliminary estimated amount of state school major maintenance aid per dollar of local effort for the ensuing school year no later than March 1 and a final amount for the current school year no later than July 31. - (5) If the appropriation from or the available funds in the school major maintenance aid account in any school fiscal year are less than the amount for which school districts would otherwise qualify, the superintendent of public instruction shall proportionally prorate the aid distributed to ensure that the distributions do not exceed the appropriated or available funds. - (6) If in any fiscal year the amount of revenue in the school major maintenance aid account is sufficient to fund school major maintenance aid without a proration reduction pursuant to subsection (5) and if in that same fiscal year the amount of revenue available in the school facility and technology account established in 20-9-516 will result in a proration reduction in debt service assistance pursuant to 20-9-346(2)(b) for that fiscal year, the state treasurer shall transfer any excess funds in the school major maintenance aid account to the school facility and technology account, not to exceed the amount required to avoid a proration reduction. - (7) School district boards of trustees that have certified to the office of public instruction a current school safety plan or emergency operations plan pursuant to 20-1-401 may, prior to addressing the school facility projects under subsection (2) of this section, utilize the proceeds from the levy authorized in 20-9-502(3) and any school major maintenance aid for improvements to school and student safety and security as described in 20-9-236(1). - (7)(8) For the purposes of this section, the following definitions apply: - (a) "Local effort" means an amount of money raised by levying no more than 10 mills pursuant to 20-9-502(3) and, provided that 10 mills have been levied, any additional amount of money deposited or transferred by trustees to the subfund pursuant to 20-9-502(3). - (b) "School major maintenance amount" means the sum of \$15,000 and the product of \$100 multiplied by the district's budgeted ANB for the prior fiscal year.
-(Bracketed language in subsection (2) terminates June 30, 2019--sec.
-28, Ch.
-6, Sp.
-L. November 2017.)"
+(4) Using the taxable valuation most recently determined by the department of revenue under 20-9369, the superintendent shall provide school districts with a preliminary estimated amount of state school major maintenance aid per dollar of local effort for the ensuing school year no later than March 1 and a final amount for the current school year no later than July 31.

+(5) If the appropriation from or the available funds in the school major maintenance aid account in any school fiscal year are less than the amount for which school districts would otherwise qualify, the superintendent of public instruction shall proportionally prorate the aid distributed to ensure that the distributions do not exceed the appropriated or available funds.

+15 (6) If in any fiscal year the amount of revenue in the school major maintenance aid account is 16 sufficient to fund school major maintenance aid without a proration reduction pursuant to subsection (5) and if in 17 that same fiscal year the amount of revenue available in the school facility and technology account established 18 in 20-9-516 will result in a proration reduction in debt service assistance pursuant to 20-9-346(2)(b) for that 19 fiscal year, the state treasurer shall transfer any excess funds in the school major maintenance aid account to 20 the school facility and technology account, not to exceed the amount required to avoid a proration reduction.
+21 (7) School district boards of trustees that have certified to the office of public instruction a current 22 school safety plan or emergency operations plan pursuant to 20-1-401 may, prior to addressing the school 23 facility projects under subsection (2) of this section, utilize the proceeds from the levy authorized in 20-9-502(3)

+24 and any school major maintenance aid for improvements to school and student safety and security as

+25 described in 20-9-236(1).

+26 (8)(7) For the purposes of this section, the following definitions apply:

+(a) "Local effort" means an amount of money raised by levying no more than 10 mills pursuant to 209-502(3) and, provided that 10 mills have been levied, any additional amount of money deposited or transferred

+1 by trustees to the subfund pursuant to 20-9-502(3).

+2 (b) "School major maintenance amount" means the sum of \$15,000 and the product of \$100 \$110

+3 multiplied by the district's budgeted ANB for the prior fiscal year."

-Section 4.
+NEW SECTION.
+Section 5.
 Effective date.
-[This act] is effective on passage and approval.
+[This act] is effective July 1, 2021.